This artist adds brilliant creative flair to tourist photos

 A flour avalanche

 Is this how avalanches happen?
-God just pouring out his leftover flour on the mountainside.
-Certainly an amusing conspet.
+God just poured out his leftover flour on the mountainside.
+Certainly an amusing concept.

 Hidden treasures